Reviews Report

 Nationwide | $1,985 |

-Before you purchase car insurance, it’s important to understand some of the risks that Washington D.C. drivers face.
+Before you purchase car insurance in Washington, D.C., it’s important to understand the unique insurance laws and risks in your area.
 This can help you decide what type of coverage and how much coverage you might need.
-Here are some things to keep in mind:

 Almost every state requires car insurance, but the exact requirements are different.
-In Washington D.C., drivers are required to carry personal liability and uninsured/underinsured motorist liability coverage.
-The limits required are:
+In Washington D.C., drivers are required to carry a policy with at least these coverage types and limits:

 Methodology

-As for average pricing, we used Bankrate.com’s data of car insurance in D.C., based on the profiles of a 40-year male and female.
+As for average pricing, we used Bankrate.com’s 2021 data of car insurance in Washington, D.C., based on the profiles of a 40-year male and female.
 For full coverage, the details used were the following:

 - $100,000 bodily injury liability per person